msunil10052/Multivariate-Time-Series-Forecasting/README.md

 Here we will address the problem using Classical Linear Models, Tree based algorithms, Ensemble Methods and Neural Network based Methods.

 # Problem Statement
 Your client is the city council of Paris, France.
-The council shared with you the data set and a data dictionary.
+The council shared with you the demo data set and a data dictionary.
 The Paris city council leadership is interested in understanding the drivers behind the electricity consumption and are looking for data-driven recommendations for making policies on Effective usuage of electricity.

 # Data Description
 This dataset contains electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
 It was obtained from the UCI archive (https://archive.ics.uci.edu).
 This archive contains 2075259 measurements gathered in a house located in Sceaux (7km of Paris, France) between December 2006 and November 2010 (47 months).